nightscout/nightscout.github.io/docs/troubleshoot/troublehoot.md

 - If you didn't migrate your Heroku database from mLab to Atlas [create a new Atlas database](../../update/newdatabase/).
 - If you didn't migrate from Azure to Heroku create a new site [create a new Nightscout site with Heroku](../../nightscout/new_user/).
 - If you're creating a new Nightscout site, it might have failed because of a wrong connection string.
 Delete your Heroku app and [deploy](../../nightscout/new_user/#step-4-fork-and-deploy-cgm-remote-monitor) again after [checking](../connection_string/#change-your-atlas-database-password) the Atlas connection string is correct.

-- If your site is already up to date:
+- If you don't see any good reason just go ahead:

 </br>